 Colposcopy is a relatively fast procedure.
 The patient can go back to her normal activities in less than 30 minutes, typically.
 The test itself is similar to a Pap smear.

 The patient undresses and puts on a gown.
 A speculum opens the vagina to expose the cervix.
-Dr. Holmes or one of the other GYN specialists at Capital Women’s Care positions a magnifying instrument, the colposcope, near the vulva.
+One of the GYN specialists at Capital Women’s Care positions a magnifying instrument, the colposcope, near the vulva.
 A bright light shines into the vagina to allow for inspection of the tissue.

 Patients might feel a mild burning sensation if it's necessary to clean the tissue to improve visualization and highlight any suspicious cells.
 If a biopsy is needed, a sharp instrument is used to remove a small piece of tissue.